FreeRADIUS/wiki.freeradius.org/version4/Home.md

 fill a 1G pipe with RADIUS traffic.
 The hope is that version 4 can achieve this higher performance, in which case it would run into these issues with UDP sockets.

+### Frontend vs Backend

+The current system of HUPing the server does not work well.
+In some cases it can cause the server to crash, and in others leak memory.

+With a distinction between I/O threads and worker threads, there's is a natural cleavage in process space.
+I/O threads would exist only in the frontend process, worker threads in the backend.
+This would allow the backend process to be restarted whilst maintaining connection state.

+### OpenSSL and mutex contention

+Experience with OpenSSL has also shown that there's a significant performance bottleneck imposed by internal mutexes.
+These mutexes are used to protect reference counters for various OpenSSL structures.
+In order to solve the problem of mutex contention, we need to ensure each `SSL *` and `SSL_CTX *` is only used by a single thread.
+This would allow us to disable all OpenSSL mutexes, removing the bottleneck.

+Pinning multiple related requests in the frontend, to a single worker in the backend would allow us to achieve the above.

 ## Network Protocols and Application State Machines